What is a hearing impairment?

 Students in all Wisconsin school districts are welcome at eAchieve.
 Thanks to open enrollment and online learning, you’re not limited to the traditional educational resources in your area.

 Whether you’re looking to start your child at the beginning of the school year or considering a mid-semester transfer, we’ll be glad to help you get started.
 Like any other public school, eAchieve Academy is tuition-free for all Wisconsin students, and you can apply for our online program in 2 easy steps.
-Your student will even be eligible for a free laptop and a monthly stipend for internet access.
+Your student will even be eligible for a free laptop.
+To learn more about enrollment, contact us here.